Floquet-driven light transport in programmable photonic processors via discretized evolution of synthetic magnetic fields: Introduction

 Several approaches have emerged to create these synthetic magnetic fields, broadly following two strategies: structural engineering and temporal modulation.
 Structural approaches exploit materials that break time-reversal symmetry or geometries that emulate gauge fields while preserving it.
 Magneto-optical materials provide non-reciprocal light propagation, wherein forward and backward traveling waves experience different phase shifts.
 Theoretical proposals \cite{Haldane2008,Raghu2008} and microwave demonstrations \cite{Wang2009} have validated this approach.
 At optical frequencies, however, magneto-optical effects become vanishingly weak.
 Strain-engineered geometries constitute an alternative approach.
 Carefully designed lattice deformations create spatially varying coupling between optical modes, generating synthetic magnetic fields without magnetic materials.
 Theoretical work has established that such strain produces photonic Landau levels \cite{Rechtsman2013,Guglielmon2021}.
 These predictions have been confirmed through observations in strained honeycomb lattices \cite{Jamadi2020} and silicon photonic crystals \cite{Barczyk2024,Barsukova2024}.
 Temporal approaches, in contrast, can break reciprocity through harmonic modulation of optical properties.
 Such modulation targets either the coupling between resonators \cite{Fang2012_2} or refractive index within resonators \cite{Tzuang2014}.
 Diverse platforms have realized this principle, from optomechanical systems \cite{Schmidt2015} to integrated electro-optic devices \cite{Dutt2020,Dinh2024}.

-In this work, we demonstrate a photonic quantum simulator of synthetic magnetic fields based on discrete-time evolution.
+In this work, we demonstrate a photonic simulator of synthetic magnetic fields based on discrete-time evolution.
 The simulator is implemented on a reconfigurable Mach-Zehnder interferometer (MZI) mesh, which supports arbitrary linear optical transformations \cite{Reck94,Clements16} and has enabled applications in quantum information processing \cite{Carolan15,Qiang2018,Paesani2019,Wang2020}, neuromorphic computing \cite{Shen2017,Shastri2021}, and signal processing \cite{Perez2017, Marpaung2019}.
-We use a Floquet drive in which each period is divided into unitary substeps that sequentially activate selected mode pairs on the MZI mesh while other couplings are held off.
+We use a Floquet drive in which each period is divided into unitary substeps that sequentially activate selected waveguide pairs on the MZI mesh while other couplings are held off.
 The time-ordered product of these steps induces complex hopping phases for photons, realizing a synthetic magnetic flux.
 Because the substeps do not commute, the evolution depends on their order, which breaks time-reversal symmetry.
-This programmability allows a single photonic processor to investigate various topological phenomena without separate fabrications by simply adjusting control signals \cite{Harris2017,Bogaerts2020}.
+This programmability allows a single photonic processor to investigate various driven phenomena without separate fabrications by simply adjusting control signals \cite{Harris2017,Bogaerts2020}, building on recent implementations of programmable lattices in integrated photonic meshes \cite{On2024, Dai2024, Ma2024, Love2025}.
 Leveraging this versatility, we implement three-, four-, and seven-site lattice configurations.
 Our measurements reveal how each geometry produces distinct magnetic signatures, with the three-site system establishing the fundamental mechanism, the four-site system revealing flux interference, and the seven-site system demonstrating directional photon transport in complex systems.